JMLutra/JM_DiscordBlacklist/README.md

 After that, it will listen for messages in the guilds specified in the config file.

-If it finds a blacklisted link, the message will be deleted and a message with all the necesary info will be sent to the channel specified in the config file.
+If it finds a blacklisted link, the message will be deleted and a embed with all the necesary info will be sent to the channel specified in the config file.

 When a timeout is specified for the guild, the bot will carry it out.